A BRIEF HISTORY OF RICH PEOPLE

-The theatre remained popular in the 17th century.
-However the Puritans disapproved of the theatre and in 1642 they banned it completely.
-Theatre began again in 1660.
+The theater remained popular in the 17th century.
+However the Puritans disapproved of the theater and in 1642 they banned it completely.
+Theater began again in 1660.

 In the early 17th century the stage jutted out into the audience.
 In the late 17th century it took on its modern form.
 In the early 17th century boys played women's parts.
 However after 1660 actresses performed.